JoeChandler73/daisy-container/README.md

 This is a dev conatiner for getting started with Daisy.

-Before starting read the officiasl [Getting started page](https://daisy.audio/tutorials/cpp-dev-env/)!
+Before starting read the official [Getting started page](https://daisy.audio/tutorials/cpp-dev-env/)!

 This dev container will set up a containerised vscode developemnt environment with the necessary build tools installed and the DaisyExamples git repository cloned and libraries build.